What42Pizza/Romantic-Versioning/README.md

 # Romantic Versioning

-Romantic Versioning (or RomVer) is inspired by [SemVer](https://semver.org/), but is meant to better fit the way that humans naturally perceive version changes.
+Romantic Versioning (or RomVer) is inspired by [SemVer](https://semver.org/), but is meant to better fit the way that humans perceive version changes.

 <br>